frc-west/frc-west.github.io/courses/ELT 1010/Tests/1 - Safety.md

 + A central area for storage of all materials
 + There is no *best* way

-### 2. Why do workplaces get organised
+### 2. Why do workplaces get organised?

-+ To keep materials from being stolen
++ To keep find things quickly
 + To keep materials from being lost
 + To keep materials in safe places
 + All of the above